rezkonline/laravel-discounts/README.md

 The basic concept of this package is to create discounts, associated with a specific model.
 For example, you have a subscription application where the first three months must apply a discount to the subscription price.

-Add the `Zaratedev\Discounts\Traits\Discountable` trait to your eloquent model that you want to use with discounts.
+Add the `Rezkonline\Discounts\Traits\Discountable` trait to your eloquent model that you want to use with discounts.

-El trait `Zaratedev\Discounts\Traits\Discountable` can redeem discounts in the database.
+El trait `Rezkonline\Discounts\Traits\Discountable` can redeem discounts in the database.

 ## Creating discounts